 In the best case, successful and disabled tests provide further details in this tab only.

 The description is empty in this example.
-However, the utPLSQL team recommends to use descriptions.
+However, the utPLSQL team recommends to use of descriptions.
 I remember when Jacek Gebal gave me once the following feedback regarding my tests for the ut_realtime_reporter:

 Rather than describing what the test is checking:--%test(Check XML report structure)